 A criminal conviction has the potential to destroy every area of your life.
-Fight for your life happiness by partnering with a Dallas criminal defense attorney from Chris Lewis & Associates, P.C..
+Fight for your life happiness by partnering with a criminal defense lawyer in Dallas from Chris Lewis & Associates, P.C.

 No matter what crime you’ve been charged with, being convicted of it will change your life.
 Even misdemeanor offenses have the same potential to make your life much more difficult for you.
 You could struggle to secure employment, cause your family embarrassment, and destroy your financial prospects forever.